grrchrr/VisumotR/README.md

 ![Sub-window output](images/visu_sub.png)

 ### 3D images and Z-projections
 VisumotR supports .tiff-stacks of 3D image data as input.
-Since ggplot2 just works in 2D, the user can choose from different Z-projections to view the data in 2D.
+Since `ggplot2` just works in 2D, the user can choose from different Z-projections to view the data in 2D.
 All output modes work with 3D-image data.
 In addition, it is possible to follow several individual tracks on their respective Z-axis in parallel.

 ### GUI: Shiny App
 In addition to the functionality as an R- package, VisumotR can be completely used within a Shiny-app by calling `visumot_shiny()`.
 The Shiny-app acts as an graphical-user interface and allows to import and prepare tracking and image data as well as process these with all VisumotR functionalities.
-In contrast to using VisumotR in an IDE or terminal, the Shiny-app adds a much more interactive way of data- analysis and allows users that are not proficient with the R language to process their data with VisumotR.
+In contrast to using VisumotR in an IDE or terminal, the Shiny-app adds a much more interactive way of data-analysis and allows users that are not proficient with the R language to process their data with VisumotR.

 ![Shiny screenshot](images/app_visumot_frame.jpeg)